 The best outfitters practice the Leave No Trace outdoor ethic: “Take only photographs and leave only footprints.”
 Pictures and memories are the best souvenirs of your trip.

 Comfy clothes for camp: jeans, a dress, sweats or baggy shorts—whatever makes you feel comfortable (appropriate to the season, of course).
 You’ll also want a pair of dry shoes or sandals, so as not to go barefoot and risk injuring your feet on a buried rock or sharp stick.

 On a multi-day trip, guides don’t go home at the end of the day.
 They cook your meals, maneuver your rafts, lead your hikes, and generally facilitate your entire experience.
-We suggest a gratuity of 5 to 10 percent of the trip cost, given in cash so that it can be split among the crew before they head on to their next assignment.
+Plan for a gratuity of 5 to 10 percent of the trip cost, given in cash so that it can be split among the crew before they head on to their next assignment.